briansworth/dev/_posts/2017-4-23-Powershell-Read-Password.md

 ---
 layout: post
-title: Read Passwords in PowerShell
+title: Using Passwords in PowerShell
 ---

-Working with passwords and credentials does not have to be scary.

-I will discuss some useful tricks when working with passwords and credentials.
+I have found that working with passwords and credentials can be intimidating.

+In my explorations in PowerShell, I have learned to enjoy working with these data types.
+I have found understanding them to be very interesting and incredibly useful.
+Here are some tricks I have developed and come accross in my travels.

-### Credential
+### PSCredentials
 ----
 <br>
 PowerShell has made it incredibly easy and secure to specify and use credentials with the Get-Credential command.
+When you need to specify alternate credentials this is the way to go.
 ```powershell
 $credential=Get-Credential
 ```